-But if it keeps the CCoE (Customer Center of Expertise) manager happy, here are some key areas to consider before implementing Solution Manager which we also have written about extensively in our various blogs and eBooks SAP Solution Manager Technical Monitoring
+But if it keeps the CCoE (Customer Center of Expertise) manager happy, here are some key areas to consider before implementing Solution Manager which we also have written about extensively in our various blogs and eBooks about SAP Solution Manager Technical Monitoring.

-At least TWO separate landscapes are needed to be sized (SAP quick sizer) and procured for both hardware and software:
+At least two separate landscapes are needed to be sized (using SAP Quick Sizer) and procured for both hardware and software:

 - Schedule Jobs

 - User creation and connectivity to SAP Support Hub Communication

 - Client libraries install on Solman as needed for managed systems such as HANA